 As its meeting of 21 February 2018 the ISC agreed principles in respect of any reallocation of equities to the alternative and bond mandates.
 It was agreed that up to 1% of the Fund's assets can be held in cash (separate to that the managers may hold for efficient portfolio management) in expectation of a drawdown notice or other cash flow requirement for the Fund.

-The limits for 2017/18 2018/19 are set out below and reflect an temporary increase for both the Northern Trust GLF and BNP Paribas GLF at the start of the year to reflect the circumstances outlined above:
+The limits for 2018/19 are set out below and reflect an increase for both the Northern Trust GLF and BNP Paribas GLF to reflect the circumstances outlined above: